-- (1) Procurement and purchase of goods and obtaining services - of our Group or which are necessary for the day-to-day operations of our Group, including procurement and in paragraphs (a), (b), (c), (d) and (j) above under "General Mandate for Interested Person Transactions - Mandated Transactions") will be governed by internal control procedures, which detail matters such as the constitution of and the review procedures.
+- (1) Procurement and purchase of goods and obtaining services - (a) All procurement and purchases made by our Group of a recurring nature which are in the ordinary course of business of our Group or which are necessary for the day-to-day operations of our Group, including procurement and purchases which are Mandated Transactions with Mandated Interested Persons (such as the transactions referred to in paragraphs (a), (b), (c), (d) and (j) above under "General Mandate for Interested Person Transactions Mandated Transactions") will be governed by internal control procedures, which detail matters such as the constitution of internal approving authorities, their approval limits, the number of vendors (minimum of two) who provide us quotes, and the review procedures.
 The guiding principle is to objectively obtain the best goods and/or services on the best terms through competitive quotations, if appropriate.
 In determining whether the price and terms offered by interested persons are fair and reasonable, factors such as, but not limited to, delivery schedules, specification compliance, track record, experience and expertise, preferential rates, discounts or rebates offered for bulk purchases, will be taken into consideration.
 In addition, each Interested Person Transaction entered into by our Group will be monitored as an individual transaction and based on the value of the transaction, will require the prior approval of the corresponding approving authority who is a Director or management employee of the Group (not being an interested person or his associate) and who does not have any interests, whether direct or indirect, in relation to the transactions (the "Relevant Approving Authority") as follows: